Amman

 The Dead Sea

-A unique natural phenomenon in the world, this lowest point on Earth, 400 meters below the sea level, where its water is 10 times salty than the Mediterranean.
+A unique natural phenomenon in the world, this lowest point on Earth,

 The Dead Sea very rich with its minerals, the magnesium, sodium and the potassium is the ideal place for the demathology, rheumatic, respiratory problems and the nervous system.